qfwc258/circuidipity/content/posts/2017-07-15-virtualbox-debian-stretch.md

     broadcast 192.168.56.255
 ```

-... and modify `/etc/hosts` on HOST by adding the VM static address.
+Modify `/etc/hosts` on HOST by adding the VM static address.

 Happy hacking!